Below are some frequently asked questions. If you have any questions not addressed here, please contact us, and we will be happy to assist you.

 - A supply of socks and underwear that will last between three and five days.
 Please do not bring tube socks or leggings.

 - Bring two or three pairs of comfortable shoes without shoelaces.

 - A sweater or light jacket, preferably water resistant or water proof, without drawstrings.
-Because you will have the opportunity to be outside for activities and breaks in the courtyard.
+You will have the opportunity to be outside for activities and breaks in the courtyard.

 - Medications: Please bring all your medications and provide a list of your current prescription and over-the-counter medications, including dosages and frequency.
 CHH will provide medications on our formulary only.
 This may not include medications prescribed for certain medical conditions.

 - Phone Numbers: Bring a list of important phone numbers, as you will not have immediate access to a cell phone while you are in treatment.